-Power surges coming into your home through the power line can destroy or cause extensive damage to your equipment and appliances.
-We want to help you shield your equipment and appliances by installing an affordable meter-socket surge protector.
+Power surges coming into your home through the power line can destroy or cause extensive damage to your electronics and appliances.
+We want to help you shield your electronics and appliances by installing an affordable meter-socket surge protector.

 Meter-based surge protectors will only guard against surges coming in through the electrical service, but when used together with auxiliary surge-protectors on telephone lines, cable services, and on individual devices, they are an essential part of a whole-home surge-protection strategy.

 For only $7.95 per month, DEMCO will install and maintain a surge protector on the electric meter of your home or shop.
-If it ever fails to stop a power surge from entering your home through the meter, damaged electronics are warrantied up to $50,000.
+If it ever fails to stop a power surge from entering your home through the meter, damaged electronics and appliances may be warrantied up to $50,000.

 For more information on leasing a surge protector for your meter, call us today at 225-262-2160 or click to sign up now!

 This is a three-point surge protection program designed to protect against power surges at the meter, phone and cable utility lines.